 Subject to operator policy, regulatory requirements and user consent, the 5G system shall support mechanisms to authorize Spatial Localization Service.

-Subject to operator policy, the 5G system shall provide an authorized third party a means to define authorization to access spatial anchor information and to manage the spatial anchor(s), e.g. add, remove or modify spatial anchors.
+Subject to operator policy, the 5G system shall provide an authorized third party a means to define authorization to access spatial anchor information and to manage the spatial anchor(s), e.g., add, remove or modify spatial anchors.

 7.2.3 Avatar-based real-time communication

-Subject to operator policy, regulatory requirements and user consent and operator policy, the 5G system shall be able to authorize the avatar to be used in mobile metaverse services.
+Subject to operator policy, regulatory requirements and user consent, the 5G system shall be able to authorize the avatar to be used in mobile metaverse services.

-Subject to regulatory requirements, user consent and operator policy, the 5G system shall provide time-bound authorization for specified subscribers to use an avatar in mobile metaverse services.
+Subject to operator policy, regulatory requirements and user consent, the 5G system shall provide time-bound authorization for specified subscribers to use an avatar in mobile metaverse services.

 7.2.4 Digital asset management

-Subject to user consent, regulatory requirements and operator policy, the 5G system shall provide secure means to authorize the use of digital assets associated with a user (e.g. digital assets belonging to a third party customer).
+Subject to operator policy, regulatory requirements and user consent, the 5G system shall provide secure means to authorize the use of digital assets associated with a user (e.g., digital assets belonging to a third party customer).

 The 5G system shall provide mechanisms to certify the authenticity of digital assets associated with a user.